-Solidaridad is an international civil society organisation with more than 45 years of global experience in facilitating the development of socially responsible, ecologically sound, and profitable supply chains.
+Solidaridad is an international civil society organization with more than 45 years of global experience in facilitating the development of socially responsible, ecologically sound and profitable supply chains.
 Solidaridad works across 12 supply chains and operates through 10 regional offices on 5 continents.

-Ensuring quality of life and a healthy planet for all of us requires continuous effort and mutual cooperation from all involved parties.
-It also involves creating products and processes along supply chains that will help us transition towards a fully inclusive, sustainable economy.
+Ensuring quality of life and a healthy planet for all of us requires continuous effort and mutual cooperation from all parties involved.
+It also means creating products and processes along supply chains that will help us transition towards a fully inclusive, sustainable economy.

 There are many values, interests and agendas at play in this transition.
 And sometimes they conflict.
 Yet our experience has shown that by connecting, partnering and collaborating with all players, it is possible to reconcile social and ecological responsibilities with supply chain and market realities.

-To do that Solidaridad pioneers innovative certification schemes, establish producer education programmes, support good business practices, shape national and international policy, create new market linkages, build knowledge-based commodity solutions, and more.
+To do that, Solidaridad pioneers innovative certification schemes, establishes producer education programmes, supports good business practices, shapes national and international policy, creates new market linkages, builds knowledge-based commodity solutions and more.

 Investing in structural change – like safeguarding food security, strengthening acceptable labour conditions and a living wage, creating infrastructures for responsible mining, and facilitating access to investment – is the only way to sustain positive impact on the health and livelihoods of people and the planet not just for today, but well into the future.